fermartv/emt_madrid/README.md

 # EMT Madrid bus platform for Home Assistant

-This is a custom sensor for Home Assistant that allows you tu have the waiting time for a specific Madrid-EMT bus stop.
+This is a custom sensor for Home Assistant that allows you to have the waiting time for a specific Madrid-EMT bus stop.
 Each sensor will provide the arrival time for the next 2 buses of the line specified in the configuration.

 Thanks to [EMT Madrid MobilityLabs](https://mobilitylabs.emtmadrid.es/) for providing the data and [documentation](https://apidocs.emtmadrid.es/).